 Use this against extraplanar enemies, with rather high CR.
 At least it’s a niche enough skill to not really need your 5th level spell slots.

 Watcher Paladins can use Strength or Dexterity realistically; a ranged build might let you more readily buff your party with the Aura.
 Charisma should be close behind, since your Oath relies on a ton of Charisma-based DCs to work properly.

 These cat people, from Volo’s Guide to Monsters, are perfect if you want to go ranged. +2 Dexterity, +1 Charisma is exactly what you’re looking for.
-Darkvision is great to find your enemies.
+Darkvision is great for finding your enemies.
 Feline Agility lets you quickly reposition.
 Cat’s Claws gives you climbing speed and a relatively good attack of opportunity, and Cat’s Talents are two skills that a Paladin normally can’t afford.

 A base dragonborn isn’t too happy in most classes, but these paladins love it! +2 Strength and +1 Charisma are what you want.
 The Breath Weapon isn’t much damage, but it’s a ranged and area of effect option that most Paladins could only dream of.
 And you get some damage resistance, allowing you to gain resistance to a major element.
 The Dragonborn might not be flashy, but they’re ready to fight some demons either way!

 Conclusion – Our Take on the Watcher Oath Paladin